Scoops January 30 Issue

 5:00 p.m.
 Room 184 and the Commons.
 March Practice Panel.

 Co-Presented with the Business Law Society.
 Featured firms: Freshfields, Goodwin and Wilson Sonsini.

 A cocktail reception celebrating LL.M. and J.S.D. commencement will be held on Saturday, May 13, 2017 from 4:30-6:30pm at the Johnson Museum of Art.
 An official invitation with a link to R.S.V.P. will be sent later this semester.Top of Page

 2017 Diversity Writing Competition

 There are three levels of competition (1L, 2L, and 3-4/L) and the winner of each level will receive a $5,000 cash prize.
-The deadline to apply is March 31, 2017.
 The topic for the 2017 competition is: Why Pipeline Programs Targeting Students from Underrepresented Racial and Ethnic Backgrounds Are Essential to the Future of the Legal Profession.

 2017 Diversity Initiatives Summer Internship